kflagg/kflagg.github.io/_pages/kflagg-cv.md

 Took meeting minutes and maintained records of the board of directors' activities.
 Taught, DJed, trained volunteers, and assisted with volunteer recruitment for weekly social dances.
+Served as logistics lead and instructor coordinator for the Big Sky Swing Out weekend festival.

 ## [SwingCats at Montana State University](https://msuswingcats.wordpress.com)